 Potential alternatives: If there’s flexibility regarding a component or part, include potential alternatives in case the original isn’t available.

-Download our bill of materials template to effectively manage the fine details and components of your next project.
-This is a dynamic document that you can use to ensure your entire team is aware of what’s required to complete an accurate, high-quality finished product.Free bill of materials template
+Download our static bill of materials framework to effectively manage the fine details and components of your next project.
+Alternatively, use our dynamic bill of materials blueprint to ensure your entire team is aware of what’s required to complete an accurate, high-quality finished product.Buat templat bill of material

 Before creating your BOM, identify what should be included and customize it to the unique requirements of your project.
 Think of how different industries might use a BOM.